 The science of calculating reactions like efficient fuel combustion is called stoichiometry.
 An engine operates at the ideal stoichiometric ratio when the fuel mixes with the ideal amount of air.
 The stoichiometric ratio for diesel is 14.5 parts of air for every 1 part of fuel.

 Thanks to a mandate from the Environmental Protection Agency (EPA) that began in 2006, diesel fuel is now a much cleaner fuel for powering vehicles.
 Starting that year, the EPA limited the amount of sulfur contained in diesel fuel to 15 parts per million (ppm).
 This improved form of diesel fuel, referred to as ULSD (Ultra-low sulfur diesel), burns much cleaner in modern diesel engines and greatly reduces SOx emissions to the atmosphere.
-In recent years, the EPA has enacted further restrictions on diesel vehicles that require the installation of Diesel Particulate Filters (DPFs).
+SOx is an air pollutant that contributes to the formation of smog and acid rain.
+In recent years, the EPA enacted further restrictions on diesel vehicles that require the installation of Diesel Particulate Filters (DPFs).
 DPF filters reduce soot particle emissions from diesel engines by 95% percent or more.

 What Are the Power Differences Between Diesel and Gasoline Engines?

 The most noticeable difference between a diesel engine and a gasoline engine is the power band (or torque chart).
-Most diesel engines have more power in the low-end torque band than gasoline engines.
-Torque is the twisting force of the engine and impacts its capability to haul heavy loads.
-Horsepower can be considered the energy to get up and go spontaneously.
+Compared to gasoline engines, diesel engines have more power in the low-end torque band but lower horsepower.
+Torque is the twisting force of the engine and impacts its capability to haul heavy loads, while horsepower can be considered the energy to get up and go spontaneously.

 Diesel engines are also built stronger than most gasoline engine.
 Because they have to endure greater pressures, the parts are usually thicker and heavier.
 When it comes to hauling, fuel economy, and durability, diesel powered vehicles are difficult to beat.
 To keep your diesel engine running at peak performance, give us a call at Hoffmeier Truck and Trailer Repair.